deadlysnowman3308/Modified-Hacking-Bar/README.md

 # Modified-Hacking-Bar

-### This tool used or help for SQLMAP, XSS and Many more
+### This tool used or help for Manual SQL, XSS and Many more

 <br>
 <br>